evagunawan/SYLENS/README.md

 Output files by default will be fastq files.
 If the output filetype indicated is differet than the input format, Bio.SeqIO will write it to the desired output.

 ## **AUTHORS**
+[Eva Gunawan](https://github.com/evagunawan), Bioinformatics Fellow through APHL

 [Kelsey Florek](https://github.com/k-florek), WSLH Senior Genomics and Data Scientist

-[Eva Gunawan](https://github.com/evagunawan), Bioinformatician Fellow through APHL